bastiscode/spell_check/sphinx_docs/readme.rst

 This project can also be run using Docker.
 Inside the Docker container both the `Command line interfaces`_ and `Python API`_ are available for you to use.
+You can also evaluate model predictions on benchmarks.

 To build the Docker image